mixail7/hierdis/README.md

 Using this approach also allows hierdis to communicate with Redis via unix domain sockets, which by itself can provide a 50% increase in throughput over TCP.

-This is the fork of [basho-labs/hierdis](https://github.com/basho-labs/hierdis), which lacks these important features:
+This is the fork of [basho-labs/hierdis](https://github.com/basho-labs/hierdis).
+The latter seems abandoned and it lacks these important features:

 * **auto-reconnect**
 * **timeout on commands**